About the Eileen Coly Grant for Research

 On His Research

-The project supported by the Eileen Coly Grant for Research will be at the intersection of his long-standing interest in philosophy of mind, cognitive science, and artificial intelligence with the interactions of living systems with quantum processes.
+The project supported by the Eileen Coly Grant for Research was at the intersection of his long-standing interest in philosophy of mind, cognitive science, and artificial intelligence with the interactions of living systems with quantum processes.

 The discovery that specific biological structures are not required for the anomalous mind-machine interaction, and that formal symbol processing algorithms are sufficient for this, would have huge implications for the mind-body problem and say something extremely important about the place of mind (and the nature of consciousness) in our universe.
 In contrast, a negative answer from the experiments would argue against the functionalist definition of mind, supporting instead Alan Turing’s view, that anomalous information transfer tasks can distinguish a simulated intelligence from a real one.
 The outcome is intimately tied to the dualism-materialism debate in parapsychology, and Dr. Levin hopes his work will contribute to the elucidation of the properties of mind-matter interaction.
 If successful, we will have learned what it really is about a mind that allows it to affect a physical process at the quantum level, and thus, about the nature of a mind itself.